tailcallhq/tailcallhq.github.io/docs/guides/cli.md

 tailcall init <file_path>
 ```

-This command prompts for additional file creation and configuration, creating a `.tailcallrc.graphql` file by default.
+This command prompts for file creation and configuration, creating a `.tailcallrc.graphql` file by default.